 Step 1: Clarify Your Objectives

 Be clear in your own mind about what you hope to accomplish in your internship/co-op.
-Your main task is to convince a potential employer/sponsor that it would be beneficial for him/her to offer you an educational experience.
+Your main task is to convince a potential employer that it would be beneficial for him/her to offer you an internship/co-op position.
 Be prepared to explain your basic goals for the experience in a few sentences.
 Some questions to consider are: